-If you do not have an Android phone or tablet, you can still build apps with App Inventor.
-App Inventor provides an Android emulator, which works just like an Android but appears on your computer screen.
-So you can test your apps on an emulator and still distribute the app to others, even through the Play Store.
-Some schools and after-school programs develop primarily on emulators and provide a few Androids for final testing.
+If you do not have an iOS or Android phone or tablet, you can still build apps with App Inventor.
+App Inventor provides a mobile phone emulator, which works just like an Android device but appears on your computer screen.
+So you can test your apps on an emulator and still distribute the app to others, even through the Google Play Store.
+Some schools and after-school programs develop primarily on emulators and provide a few iOS or Android phones for final testing.

-To use the emulator, you will first need to first install some software on your computer (this is not required for the wifi solution).
-Follow the instructions below for your operating system, then come back to this page to move on to starting the emulator
+To use the emulator, you will first need to install some software on your computer (this is not required for testing apps with a mobile device and Wi-Fi).
+Follow the instructions below for your operating system, then come back to this page to start the emulator

-Important: If you are updating a previous installation of the App Inventor software, see How to update the App Inventor Software.
-You can check whether your computer is running the latest version of the software by visiting the page App Inventor 2 Connection Test.
+Important: If you are updating a previous installation of the App Inventor emulator/USB software, see How to update the App Inventor emulator software.
+You can check whether your computer is running the latest version of the software by visiting the test page for the emulator/USB software component, aiStarter.

 Using the emulator or the USB cable requires the use of a program named aiStarter.
 This program is the helper that permits the browser to communicate with the emulator or USB cable.
 The aiStarter program was installed when you installed the App Inventor Setup package.
 You do not need aiStarter if you are using only the wireless companion.